rapidsai/cusignal/README.md

 * CUDA Divers
 * Anaconda/Miniconda (3.7 version)
 * CuPy >= 6.2.0
 * Optional: RTL-SDR or other SDR Driver/Packaging.
 Find more information and follow the instructions for setup [here](https://github.com/osmocom/rtl-sdr).
-NOTE: [pyrtlsdr](https://github.com/roger-/pyrtlsdr) is automatically installed with the default cusignal environment.
-To make use of some of the examples in the Notebooks, you'll need to buy/install an rtl-sdr.
+NOTE: [pyrtlsdr](https://github.com/roger-/pyrtlsdr) is not automatically installed with the default cusignal environment.
+To make use of some of the examples in the Notebooks, you'll need to buy/install an rtl-sdr and necessary software packages.

 ## Install cuSignal